 “The Oliver Twins didn’t say anything or get directly involved in the Amiga stuff, we only got “love notes” from Del about crackers as hidden text ;)”

 I did a bit more digging and managed to root out one such example.
 It was sequestered in the compressed loader of ‘Fast Food’…

 “Project 66 (C) 1990 Codemasters software Ltd.

 Protection track (C) 1990 Rob Northern Computing LTD.

 If any hackers are reading this then keep reading…

 This protection has been developed by me (DEL/ANARCHY).
 I know that it is very easy to crack BUT WAIT!
 I don’t want it cracked!
 I will lose money!
-So don’t *bleep* me about by cracking it….
-If I do see any cracks of CODEMASTERS games the pirate world is going to have a big suprise…
+So don’t *bleep* me about by cracking it… If I do see any cracks of CODEMASTERS games the pirate world is going to have a big surprise…

 You have been warned!”

 Further probing revealed the same message buried deep inside the code of Miami Chase, Kamikaze, and a number of other Codemasters games.

 A slight variation pertaining to the same warning can be found in ‘Little Puff In Dragonland’…